dtjv/colleen/README.md

 $ cd cv-ui
 $ yarn

+# in terminal 1
+$ yarn watch:pug

-# in one terminal
+# in terminal 2
-$ yarn watch
+$ yarn watch:css

-# in another terminal
+# in terminal 3
-$ live-server src
+$ yarn start
 ```

+You can issue `yarn run` to see a list of all scripts available.